You’re working hard, but have you set the right goals?

 It’s that time of year again.
 Everyone and her sister is talking about setting life goals for next year, promising themselves that this time will be different.
 I’m not immune.
 I’m thinking about my own goals altogether too much.
 For good reason: Like you, I’ve been burned before.
+If we’re going to kick the year off right, we have to figure out how to set the right goals for ourselves.

 When I don’t achieve my life goals, I blame myself.
 I think “I didn’t work hard enough,” and recommit myself to work even harder next time.
 I’m constantly hearing people say that the secret to creative success is “doing the work.”
 Butt in chair.